-Required Fiel d Courses:
+Required Fiel ld Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics 3 Credits

-AGEC 695 Frontiers in Agribusiness and Managerial Economics
+AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits

-AGEC 672 Fundamentals in Applied Market Analysis
+AGEC 672 Fundamentals in Applied Market Analysis 3 Credits

-Subtotal in Fie eld Area
+Subtotal in Fi eld Area 9 Credits

 Field Courses

-SCMT 688 Doctoral Seminar
+SCMT 688 Doctoral Seminar 6 Credits

-Subtotal in Fie eld Elective Area 6 Credits
+Subtotal in Fi eld Elective Area 6 Credits

-Total Field Re equirement15 Credits
+Total Field R equirement 15 Credits

-This course will be taught under the direction of the Chair of the student's graduate advisory committee.
-The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
-The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
-When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.
+Committee. teaching th Analysis, c combinatio allow the s e will be taught under the direction of the Chair of the student of the student's advisory committee can take a is class, allow students to take parts of AGEC 676 Frontiers in allow students to take directed readings from selected ns of these alternatives.
+The Chair of the student's advisory contudent to substitute AGEC 676 for AGEC 695.
+When the cours course, the student will enroll in a section opened for the Chair ommittee. n active role in Applied Market faculty, or any mmittee may also e is taught as an

-Total Minimum Cour se Requirements45 Credits
+Total Minimum Cou rse Requirements 45 Credits

 Research

-SCMT 690 Theory of Research in Information and Operations Management
+SCMT 690 Theory of Research in Information and Operations Management 3 Credits

-AGEC 691 Research
+AGEC 691 Research 16 Credits

-Total Research Credi t
+Total Research Cred Additional hours of coursework can replace research hours.
+19 Credits

-Total Credits
+Total Credits 64 Credits